Interview: Adam Grupper Is a Stitch in I CAN GET IT FOR YOU WHOLESALE

 POPULAR

-When the Broadway veteran Adam Grupper has down time between scenes in the revival of the 1962 musical Click Here, he knits.
+When the Broadway veteran Adam Grupper has down time between scenes in the revival of the 1962 musical I Can Get It For You Wholesale, he knits.
 Grupper’s lengthy wait steered him into a new artistic passion.

 “I was looking for something creative to do backstage,” Grupper shared after a recent performance.